 We are currently advancing setmelanotide through clinical development.
-Developing peptide therapeutic products is expensive, and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we advance setmelanotide in clinical trials.
-We intend to use the proceeds from our IPO primarily for the clinical development and regulatory approval of setmelanotide.
+Developing peptide therapeutic products is expensive and we expect our research and development expenses to increase substantially in connection with our ongoing activities, particularly as we advance setmelanotide in clinical trials.
+We intend to use our available cash resources primarily for the clinical development and regulatory approval of setmelanotide.
 Depending on the status of regulatory approval and, if approved, commercialization of setmelanotide, as well as the progress we make in the sale of setmelanotide, we may still require significant additional capital to fund the continued development of setmelanotide and our operating needs thereafter.
 We may also need to raise additional funds if we choose to pursue additional indications and/or geographies for setmelanotide or otherwise expand more rapidly than we presently anticipate.

 Through August 2015, we received capital contributions from the Predecessor Company, the Relamorelin Company and the LLC entity.
 In August 2015, December 2015, January 2017 and August 2017, we raised aggregate gross proceeds of \$25.0 million, \$15.0 million, \$20.5 million and \$20.5 million, respectively, through our issuance of series A preferred stock.
-In October 2017 we completed our initial public offering, or IPO of 8,107,500 shares of common stock at an offering price of \$17.00 per share, which included the exercise in full by the underwriters of their option to purchase up to 1,057,500 additional shares of common stock.
+In October 2017 we completed our initial public offering, or IPO, of 8,107,500 shares of common stock at an offering price of \$17.00 per share, which included the exercise in full by the underwriters of their option to purchase up to 1,057,500 additional shares of common stock.
 We received gross proceeds of approximately \$137.8 million, before deducting underwriting discounts, commissions and offering related transaction costs.
-As of December 31, 2017, our cash and cash equivalents and short-term investments were approximately \$148.1 million.
-We expect our existing cash and cash equivalents will enable us to fund our operating expenses into the second half of 2019.
+On June 25, 2018, we completed a public offering of 6,591,800 shares of common stock at an offering price of \$26.42 per share, which included the exercise in full by the underwriters of their option to purchase up to 859,800 additional shares of common stock.
+We received gross proceeds of approximately \$174.2 million, before deducting underwriting discounts, commissions and offering related transaction costs.
+As of December 31, 2018, our cash and cash equivalents and short-term investments were approximately \$252.1 million.
+We expect our existing cash and cash equivalents will enable us to fund our operating expenses into the second half of 2020.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements, or a combination of these approaches.
-We will also require additional capital to obtain regulatory approval for, and to commercialize, setmelanotide.
-Raising funds in the current economic environment may present additional challenges.
+We will also require additional capital to obtain regulatory approval for, and to commercialize, setmelanotide, Raising funds in the current economic environment may present additional challenges.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.